 In the introductory article to this series, I suggested that Christ’s confrontations with the Pharisees are a great source for determining whether or not we are practicing legalism.

-This was not at all from the “all Fundies are Pharisees” perspective so frequently employed against Fundamentalists.
-I assume that the prominent place the Pharisees have, and that our Lord’s rebukes of them have, in the Gospels suggests that our Lord is broadly concerned with such legalism.
-I believe these texts serve as a warning to all of us because legalism is entrenched deep in the fallen human heart and easily expresses itself in the lives of the redeemed unless we are very careful.
+This was not at all from the “all Fundies are Pharisees” perspective so frequently hurled in accusation against Fundamentalists.
+In fact, I assume that the prominent place the Pharisees and our Lord’s rebukes of them have in the gospel suggest that our Lord is broadly concerned with such legalism.
+I believe that such texts serve as a warning to all of us who are religious (in the nicest sense of the word).
+Legalism is entrenched deep in the fallen human heart, and easily expresses itself in the lives of the redeemed unless we are very careful.